peterkhe1999/CheatSheet/OSEP/README.md

 ## Phishing with Microsoft Office

-Save our document in a Macro-Enabled format such as .doc or .docm.
-The newer .docx will not store macros.
+Save our document in a Macro-Enabled format such as `.doc` or `.docm`.
+The newer `.docx` will not store macros.

 ```VB
 Sub Document_Open()